seL4/microkit/docs/manual.md

 This means that the maximum fraction of CPU time the PD can consume is budget/period.

 The budget cannot be larger than the period.
 A budget that equals the period (aka. a "full" budget) behaves like a traditional time slice: After executing for a full period, the PD is preempted and put at the end of the scheduling queue of its priority.
-On other words, PDs with full budgets are scheduled round-robin with a time slice defined by the period.
+In other words, PDs with full budgets are scheduled round-robin with a time slice defined by the period.

 The **priority** determines which of the runnable PDs to schedule.
-A PD is runnable if one of its entry points have been invoked and it has budget remaining in the current period.
+A PD is runnable if one of its entry points has been invoked and it has budget remaining in the current period.
 Runnable PDs of the same priority are scheduled in a round-robin manner.

 The **passive** determines whether the PD is passive.
 A passive PD will have it's scheduling context revoked after initialisation and then bound instead to the PD's notification object.
 This means the PD will be scheduled on receiving a notification, whereby it will run on the notification's scheduling context, or when the PD receives a *protected procedure* by another PD, whereby the passive PD will run on the scheduling context of the callee.

 ## Memory Regions {#mr}

 A *memory region* is a contiguous range of physical memory.
 A memory region may have a *fixed* physical address.
-For memory regions without a fixed physical address the physical address is allocated as part of the build process.
+For memory regions without a fixed physical address, the physical address is allocated as part of the build process.
-Typically, memory regions with a fixed physical address represents memory-mapped device registers.
+Typically, memory regions with a fixed physical address represent memory-mapped device registers.

 The size of a memory region must be a multiple of a supported page size.
 The supported page sizes are architecture dependent.